 Did you know trust badges can increase the trust people have in your dropshipping store before reading this article?

 And that some people just abandon their cart if they don’t trust the website?

-I hope I made it easier for you if you want to use trust badges on your dropshipping store or not, and keep in mind what not to do with these trust badges if you decide to use them!
+I hope I made it easier for you to decide if you want to use trust badges on your dropshipping store or not, so keep in mind what not to do with these trust badges if you do decide to use them!

-If you got any suggestions for this article or if you have any questions regarding dropshipping, then let me know by commenting below or contacting me directly by pressing the “Contact Me” button at the top!
+If you’ve got any suggestions for this article or if you have any questions regarding dropshipping, let me know by commenting below or contacting me directly by pressing the “Contact Us” button at the top!

 Also, are you currently using trust badges on your dropshipping store?
 Or do you not like them?

 I wish you the best with your dropshipping store, and don’t forget that success doesn’t happen overnight!